Sorted1/Python-DMA-Fivem/README.md

-# FiveM Memory ESP & Invisibility PoC
+# FiveM Memory Reading & Writing PoC for DMA

 This is a **proof-of-concept (PoC)** Python script using [`memprocfs`](https://github.com/ufrisk/MemProcFS) to interact with live memory in **FiveM/GTA V**, demonstrating: